matthew0241/CPlayersGuide/Master Syntax List.md

 For Loop
 - Lets you pack loop management into a single line
-- Like a while loop, if condition is `false` initially, for loop will not run at all
+- Like a while loop, if condition is `false` initially, the `for` loop will not run at all
 ```cs
 for (initialization statement; condition to evaluate; updating action)
 {